ewels/CPT-Bootstrap-Carousel/trunk/readme.txt

 * Added new plugin icon and updated the banner + screenshots
 * Carousel controls now hidden if there is only one image - thanks to @rchq
 * Option to use a different WordPress image size, suggested by oheijo
+* Added option to specify HTML tags for caption and title.
+Suggested by smtk

 = 1.7 =
 * Added custom classes for next/prev buttons - written by @reddo